nathanael-fijalkow/games_book/8_Imperfect/finite_duration.md

 In the simplified poker example, the reduction is as follows.

-We rely on the formal description of the game at the end of Section~\ref{subsec:formalimp}
+We rely on the formal description of the game at the end of~\cref{subsec:formalimp}
 and perform two simplifications.
 First, we only consider strategies playing moves according to the rules, other strategies are strategically useless.